-China-EU relations on knife edge after sanctions
+China-EU relations on knife-edge after sanctions

 "The EU should not form an anti-China front with the US," Chinese EU ambassador Zhang Ming said last week.

-And the EU measures threatened to jeopardise ratification of an EU-China investment treaty, due by MEPs later this year.
+And China's blowback threatened to jeopardise ratification of an EU-China investment treaty, due by MEPs later this year.

 The EU parliament was already growing rebellious over Chinese behaviour, such as its refusal to let EU diplomats meet jailed Uighur activist Ilham Tohti.

-But China rattled its cage on Monday by blacklisting five MEPs and three national MPs in retaliation to the EU move.
+But China rattled its cage on Monday by blacklisting five MEPs and three national MPs in retaliation against the EU move.

 It claimed they "harm China's sovereignty and ... maliciously spread lies" and also targeted their "families".